-Fig 4.5 (A) some liquids mix well with water while (B) some other do not
+Fig. 4.5 (a) Some liquids mix well with water while (b) some others do not

 We notice that some liquids get completely mixed with water.
 Some others do not mix with water and form a separate layer when kept aside for some time.